mycsphd/mycsphd.github.io/_drafts/preparing-to-apply.md

 ## The Long Game

 If you know from early in college (say sophomor year) that you want to get a Ph.D., you will have plenty of time to prepare.
-An ideal timeline might look like this:
+Below, is a do-everything-possible-to-maximize-my-chances time line for preparing for a Ph.D.

+You do not need to do all of this, but keep your eyes on the main goal:  Demonstrating research aptitude and having someone who can vouch for it.

 1. Sophomore year
     1. Take challenging courses that appeal to you.
 Get good grades.